 B-1 PROCEDURE

-B-1.1 Weigh 20 g ± 1 g of the material in a glass petri dish of approximately 9 cm diameter and keep the dish in a ventilated oven maintained at 150 0C ± 2 0C for two hours.
+Weigh 20 g ± 1 g of the material in a glass petri dish of approximately 9 cm diameter and keep the dish in a ventilated oven maintained at 150 ºC ± 2 ºC for two hours.
 Cool the dish with its contents in a desiccator to room temperature and then weigh accurately.
 Calculate the loss in mass as a percentage on the mass of the material taken for the test.

 ANNEX C